SmileXiaofeng/AutoUnifyCodeStyle/README.md

-# AutoUnitCodeStyle
+# AutoUnifyCodeStyle

 A tool to auto unify your team code style before commit.
-You can install AutoUnitCodeStyle by one command and all your code that commit to repo will be formatted by clang-format.You can edit your code style in .clang-format file which is in your project root directory.[For all code options you can use please read Clang 3.8 documentation](http://clang.llvm.org/docs/ClangFormatStyleOptions.html/).
+You can install AutoUnifyCodeStyle by one command and all your code that commit to repo will be formatted by clang-format.You can edit your code style in .clang-format file which is in your project root directory.[For all code options you can use please read Clang 3.8 documentation](http://clang.llvm.org/docs/ClangFormatStyleOptions.html/).

 If you have a project and need teamwork,it’s great way to unify team code style.You don’t have to write a code style guide and give all your teammate and spend much time to learn it.Just use same code style options and all the project code would look like one person wrote.
 Enjoy that.